The Timeless Appeal of Carriage Doors

 Step 1: Measuring the Opening

-Accurate measurements prevent frustrating problems during installation.
-Measure the garage opening width at the top, middle, and bottom—older structures often aren’t perfectly square.
-Measure height on both sides.
-Use the smallest measurements and subtract 1/2 inch for clearance.
+Accurate measurements prevent problems at every stage that follows.
+Measure the garage opening width at the top, middle, and bottom — older structures are rarely perfectly square, and you need to know what you’re working with.
+Measure the height on both sides.
+Use the smallest measurement and subtract a half inch for clearance.

-For double doors, divide the width by two and subtract another 1/4 inch per door for the center gap.
-This clearance prevents binding when doors expand in humid weather.
+For double doors, divide the width by two and subtract another quarter inch per door for the center gap.
+That small gap matters — it prevents the doors from binding against each other when the wood swells in humid weather.
+Took me one humid July to really appreciate this lesson.

 Step 2: Building the Door Frame

-Each door consists of a rectangular frame of stiles (vertical pieces) and rails (horizontal pieces).
+Each door is built around a rectangular frame of stiles (vertical pieces) and rails (horizontal pieces).
 Cut two stiles to the full door height.
 Cut the top and bottom rails to the door width minus the combined width of both stiles.

-Most carriage doors include a middle rail at roughly one-third height from the bottom—this divides the door visually and provides additional structure.
-Some designs add a lock rail at handle height.
+Most carriage doors include a middle rail at roughly one-third height from the bottom.
+This divides the door visually and adds meaningful structural support.
+Some designs also add a lock rail at handle height.
+Use mortise-and-tenon joints for maximum strength if you have the skills; lap joints reinforced with waterproof glue and screws work well too.
+Apply glue generously, clamp firmly, check for square before the glue sets, and let it cure completely before moving on.

 Step 3: Adding Panels and Details